mlswg/mls-protocol/draft-ietf-mls-protocol.md

   order of the `psks` MUST be the same as the order of PSK proposals in the `proposals` vector.

-* If a ReInit proposal was part of the commit, the Committer MUST create a new group with the parameters specified in the ReInit proposal and with the same members as the original group after processing the current commit.
+* If a ReInit proposal was part of the Commit, the committer MUST create a new group with the Group ID and the parameters specified in the ReInit proposal and with the same members as the original group after processing the current commit.
 The Welcome message MUST include a `PreSharedKeyID` with `psktype` `reinit` and with `psk_group_id` and `psk_epoch` corresponding to the current group and the epoch after the commit was processed.

 A member of the group applies a Commit message by taking the following steps: